• Skip to primary navigation

 • Egg - It helps to bind the meat, breadcrumbs, spices, and herbs.
 For up to one kilo of meat, you usually won't need more than one egg.

 • Garlic - It is another great flavoring for Kofte dishes.
 You can substitute the fresh garlic with the powdered version.
-You can turn garlic into a paste with a mortar and pestle or grate using aMicroplane Zester Grater before adding it to kofte.
+You can turn garlic into a paste with a mortar and pestle or grate using a before adding it to kofte.

 • Bread crumbs - They absorb the juices from the meat as it cooks, trapping them within the meatball.
 Also, they give meatballs a nice soft texture.

-For The Vegetables and Tomato Sauce
+For the Vegetables and Tomato Sauce

 Labelled picture of ingredients for Izmir Kofte vegetables and tomato sauce

 • Potatoes - They are a great accompaniment to Kofte dishes.
 Use any type of potatoes you like cooking.
-You can use half amount of potatoes and use other vegetables such as aubergines, courgettes, or carrots.
+You can use half the amount of potatoes and use other vegetables such as aubergines, courgettes, or carrots.

 • Peppers - Turkish green peppers are very popular in Turkish recipes.
 They are usually mild but some of them can be quite hot.
 Always check the spiciness before using them as they can affect the spiciness of your dish.
 You can replace them with bell pepper or Spanish Padron peppers.